 Two quotes are only comparable if they describe the same policy.
 Change one variable and the price moves — which is exactly how a carrier can look cheapest without being cheapest.
 A fair pet insurance quote comparison starts by locking these seven things to the same value across every quote:

-• Same deductible type and amount.
-A $250 deductible and a $500 one price differently; raising the deductible always drops the premium.
+- Same deductible type and amount.
+A $250 deductible and a $500 one price differently; raising the deductible generally lowers the premium within the options offered.

 One variable won't normalize cleanly: the deductible type.
 Most carriers use an annual deductible you meet once a year; Trupanion uses a per-condition deductible you meet once per condition, for life.
 There's no one-to-one swap — you have to reason about how many separate conditions your pet is likely to face, not just match a number.
 (More on that next.)